Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

 He was also always learning.
 Once he realized I knew AI tools well, he would occasionally email me to ask how AI might improve a specific workflow.
 Sometimes I shared new tools and methods with him too.
-That exchange felt special: he was the professor, but he never stopped acting like a learner.
+That exchange felt special: he was the professor, but he never stopped acting like a student.

 Blog post image